Can selenium supplements cure cancer?

 - Promote a healthy immune system

-- Help in the production of active thyroid hormone
+- Help with the production of active thyroid hormone

 - Ward off viral infections in the body